What is Ethereum and How Does it Work?

 In this article I’m going to explain in depth what Ethereum is and a bit about how it works.
-Don’t worry, the whole explanation will be non technical and easy to understand!
+Don’t worry, the whole explanation will be non technical and easy to understand.

 Ethereum was proposed in 2013 and brought to life in 2014 by Vitalik Buterin.
 Unlike the Bitcoin network which was designed for Bitcoin transactions only, Ethereum is a DIY platform for decentralized apps (or Dapps) that uses smart contracts.
 ‘Ether’ is Ethereum network’s currency and it is used for running Dapps.